 You will have two sorts of characters: Your Shaper and your creations.
 Your Shaper is your main character.
-If it dies, the game is over.
+If they die, the game is over.

 Creations are monsters you make to fight for you.
 They obey you totally (usually).
 You can make some of them, have them fight for a while, absorb them, and then make different creations as desired.
+If they die in battle, you can rest and recreate them.
+Such is the power of the Shapers.